Tullamarine

 The suburb is a collection of recent housing estates and light industry.
 Generally flat and exposed to the hot northerly winds of Melbourne's summer, as well as cold southerly winds in winter, its most notable feature is the nearby Melbourne Airport.
 Tullamarine's residential area is contained in a circular loop of the Moonee Ponds Creek, and its western boundary is the Melbourne Airport.
 Tullamarine contains the smaller residential area of Gladstone Park.
 The Albion-Jacana railway line separates Tullamarine from Airport West to the south.

 History

+Etymology

-The name is thought to derive from Tullamareena, a young member of the Wurundjeri (who later in 1838 escaped from the first Melbourne Gaol, burning it down in the process) according to Reverend Langhorne, an advisor to the first government surveyor, Robert Hoddle.
-Forty years ago the area was named as Toolimerin.
+The name is derived from Tullamareena, a young member of the Indigenous Wurundjeri clan, who in 1838 escaped from Melbourne's first gaol by burning it to the ground.
+According to Reverend George Langhorne (an advisor to the first government surveyor, Robert Hoddle), Tullamareena was the name given to the parish of the area in which the suburb is now located.

+19th century

 Tullamarine Village was on Bulla or Lancefield Road, which is now Melrose Drive.
 It was positioned at the intersection of three municipal boundaries (Broadmeadows, Bulla and Keilor), which came together at Victoria Street and Melrose Drive.
 The primary school was on land now in the airport (south of Victoria Street) and the post office was near the present-day Tullamarine Reserve.
 Originally Tullamarine extended westwards to the Organ Pipes National Park, and the nearby area bounded by the Maribyrnong River, Jacksons Creek and Deep Creek was called Tullamarine Island because of the difficulties faced by inhabitants in getting across the watercourses during wet weather.

 When the land in the Tullamarine Parish was subdivided into farm lots in 1842 only one lot sold, and the rest were sold by selection in 1850.
 A Wesleyan school was opened in 1855 and two other schools in 1859 and 1864.
 The Wesleyan one continued until the State primary school was opened in 1884.
 Tullamarine Post Office opened on 4 March 1859.
 By 1865 Tullamarine had a hotel and a district population of about 200 persons.